MicrosoftDocs/learn/learn-pr/azure/automate-azure-infrastructure-change-reviews-using-bicep-github/includes/4-exercise-create-workflow-pull-request.md

 1. Look at the **Checks** section of the pull request details.

-   Notice that an automatic check has been triggered, which runs your pull request validation workflow.
+   After a moment, notice that an automatic check has been triggered.
+The check runs your pull request validation workflow.

    Wait until the check completes.
 The check fails.